Generic Name: goserelin (GOE-se-REL-in)

 - Rarely, a serious pituitary gland problem (pituitary apoplexy) may occur after you use Zoladex.
 This serious problem usually occurs shortly after you begin to use Zoladex.
 Contact your doctor immediately if you experience a sudden headache, vomiting, fainting, eye weakness, inability to move your eyes, mental status changes, or vision changes.

 - Zoladex may interfere with certain lab tests, including certain hormonal tests and pituitary gland function tests.
 Be sure your doctor and lab personnel know you are using Zoladex.

-- Lab tests, including bone density, prostate-specific antigen (PSA) or testosterone levels, hemoglobin A1c, estradiol levels, and blood glucose, may be performed while you use Zoladex.
+- Lab tests may be performed while you use Zoladex.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Zoladex may cause harm to the fetus.
 Avoid becoming pregnant while taking Zoladex.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zoladex while you are pregnant.
-It is not known if Zoladex is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Zoladex.

 Possible side effects of Zoladex: